 Whenever we do Sublimation, we mirror the image.
-But in this case, when you are transferring the design directly on the HTV, there is no need to mirror the image.
+But in this case, transferring the design directly to the HTV means there is no need to mirror the image.
 Print the image using one of the best Sublimation printers.

 It is preferred to make borderless prints if your image is larger.
 Make sure to watch out for the print settings.
 Before printing, apply the HTV on the shirt in the most precise manner.
-Take sublimation paper, load it into the printer –It has a shiny side and the other matte.
-Print the design on the matte side of the sublimation paper because the shiny side cannot hold the sublimation ink.
+Take HTV and load it into the printer –It has a shiny side and the other matte.
+Print the design on the matte side of this vinyl paper because the shiny side cannot hold the sublimation ink.

 2. Cropping the design:

-After printing, let the sublimation paper cool for about a minute.
+AAfter printing, let the HTV cool for about a minute.
 Trim the design using a vinyl cutter according to your dimensions.